July 7, 2015

 Paris’s Les Bains Is Reborn as a Boutique Hotel

-Once a haunt for hedonists, the 39-room Les Bains hotel hasn't lost any of its style.
-Just the disco.
+Once a haunt for hedonists, Paris’s Les Bains gets the boutique hotel treatment.

 The new bar at the boutique hotel Les Bains, which was opened in Paris in April by hotelier Jean-Pierre Marois.
 Formerly a nightclub designed by Philippe Starck in the 1980s, Les Bains (which is a member of Design Hotels) is a thoughtful take on the typology.